graphicsdesk/spectate/README.md

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 2. Make a [GitHub](https://github.com) account.
-Ask Jason or Raeedah to add you to the `spec-journalism` organization.
+Ask Jason, Charlotte, or Raeedah to add you to the `spec-journalism` organization.

 3. To be able to write to our repositories, set up an SSH key.
 Follow the instructions in the first five sections of [Connecting to GitHub with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh).